microsoft/Git-Credential-Manager-for-Windows/Docs/Configuration.md

  Specifies if user can be prompted for credentials or not.

  Supports Auto, Always, or Never.
 Defaults to Auto.

- Only used by AAD, MSA, and GitHub authority.

   `git config --global credential.microsoft.visualstudio.com.interactive never`